-- 2.11 The conversion of garages that are required to meet these standards will only be permitted where all spaces to be lost are reprovided within the curtilage of the dwelling. - 2.12 There will be a presumption for the relevant standard above to be applied (subject to the Accessibility Zones identified below).
+- 2.9 One space is defined as a space for parking one car e.g. a single garage, driveway or hardstanding.
+However, for new developments, garages will only be counted as a parking space where they meet the minimum size requirements of 6m X 3m. - 2.10 Evidence shows that garages are often not used for parking provision, and are instead used for storage, or eventually converted into living accommodation.
+In line with advice contained within Manual for Streets and Roads in Hertfordshire, garages will only be counted as a parking space where they meet the minimum size requirements above, thus allowing for both storage and parking provision to be made. - 2.11 The conversion of garages will only be permitted where lost spaces are reprovided within the curtilage of the dwelling to meet these standards. - 2.12 There will be a presumption for the relevant standard above to be applied (subject to the Accessibility Zones identified below).
 Any parking provision proposed above or below the standard specified for that type of development will need to be justified through a Transport Assessment (TA),or within the Design and Access Statement, where a TA is not required. - 2.13 Reductions below the standards may be permitted where the location and/or characteristics of the development could reduce car ownership levels.
 However, it is important that any existing residential car parking problems are not exacerbated.
 This will be a consideration when determining the acceptability of a lower level of parking provision.
-If under-provision is likely to increase on street parking problems, this will not be permitted. - 2.14 Increased levels will generally be resisted, as these are likely to result in over-provision, which is not in accordance with our sustainability objectives of minimising car use. - 2.15 Guidance on the design and layout of parking provision is set out in Chapter 9 of this document.
+If under-provision is likely to increase on street parking problems, this will not be permitted. - 2.14 Increased levels will generally be resisted, as these are likely to result in over-provision, which is not in accordance with our sustainability objective of reducing car use. - 2.15 Guidance on the design and layout of parking provision is set out in Chapter 9 of this document.